 - Drugs to treat insomnia, such as zolpidem (Ambien), zaleplon (Sonata), eszopiclone (Lunesta), and ramelteon (Rozerem)

 The same is true of other herbs with a sedating effect, such as chamomile, lemon balm, and catnip.

-Other drugs -- Because valerian is broken down by certain liver enzymes, it may interact with other drugs that are broken down by the same enzymes.
+Because valerian is broken down by certain liver enzymes, it may interact with other drugs that are broken down by the same enzymes.
 These may include many different medications, including but not limited to the following:

 - Statins, taken for high cholesterol

 Valerian may increase the effects of anesthesia.
 If you are having surgery, it is important to tell your doctors, especially your surgeon and anesthesiologist, that you are taking valerian.
 The doctors may recommend you slowly lower the dose of valerian before surgery.
 Or, they may allow you to use valerian up to the time of surgery, making any needed adjustments to the anesthesia.

 Ang-Lee MK, Moss J, Yuan CS.
 Herbal medicines and perioperative care.
 JAMA.
 2001;286(2):208-216.

 Attele AS, Xie JT, Yuan CS.
 Treatment of insomnia: an alternative approach.
 Altern Med Rev. 2000;5(3):249-259.

 Bagheri-Nesami M, Gorji MA, Rezaie S, Pouresmail Z, Cherati JY.
 Effect of acupressure with valerian oil 2.5% on the quality and quantity of sleep in patients with acute coronary syndrome in a cardiac intensive care unit.
 J Tradit Complement Med.
 2015;5(4):241-247.

 Balderer G, Borbely AA.
 Effect of valerian on human sleep.
 Psychopharmacology (Berl).
 1985;87(4):406-409.